Biologists study living things like plants and animals, in the laboratory or in their natural environment.

 - The Society of Biology offers a continuing professional development scheme.
 This can lead to the chartered status of membership.

-- The majority of training opportunities for healthcare science disciplines (including microbiology, immunology and genomics) with NHS Scotland are advertised in the early new year.
+- The majority of training opportunities for healthcare science disciplines (including microbiology, immunology and genomics) with NHS Scotland are advertised early in the year.

 - You may have to take a postgraduate qualification (MSc or PhD) in a specialist biological subject and gain professional qualifications to progress in your career.